Mansi242401/SQL-Ecommerce-data-analysis/analyzing_website_performance.md

 I have some ideas for the billing page that i think will make customers more confortable entering their credit card info. **I will test a new page soon and will ask for help analyzing performance**

+### 7. Conversion funnel test results <br>

+We tested an updated billing page based on your funnel analysis.
+Can you take a look and see whether **/billing-2** is doing any better than the original **/billing** page ?

+We are wondering **what % of sessions on those pages end up placing an order.** FYI - we ran this test for all traffic not just for our search visitors.